Surf-Wax/SwapCase/README.md

 2. Compile the C Program: Write your C program that will call the assembly function.
 Compile the C program with your C compiler (e.g., GCC, Visual Studio, Clang) into an object file.

 3. Link the Object Files: Link the object files generated from both the assembly code and the C code into a single executable binary.
 This step is where you'll link the assembly function with the C program.

+Note: The project files contained in this repository can be used in Visual Studio 2019 with the NASM extension to demonstrate the functionality.